-The Science of Pareidolia
+The Theories and Science of Pareidolia

 For many years, scientists had a variety of explanations for this phenomenon.
 Some thought that seeing faces in the clouds was a symptom of psychosis while others, including famous scientist Carl Sagan, thought that pareidolia came from an evolutionary need to recognize people or potential threats quickly.